-- In order for two peers to exchange data, they must first derive ephemeral symmetric crypto session keys from their static public keys. - The key exchange is particularly well designed to keep our principles of solid crypto, static allocations, guarded state, fixed length headers, and stealthiness. - One peer is an initiator of the exchange, and the other peer is the responder. - Initiator and responder can swap roles at any time. - 1-RTT - Either side can reinitiate the handshake to derive new session keys. - Invalid handshake messages are ignored, keeping our stealth principle.
+- In order for two peers to exchange data, they must first derive ephemeral symmetric crypto session keys from their static public keys. - The key exchange designed to keep our principles static allocations, guarded state, fixed length headers, and stealthiness. - Either side can reinitiate the handshake to derive new session keys. - So initiator and responder can "swap" roles. - Invalid handshake messages are ignored, maintaining stealth.